dmmolitor/dmmolitor.github.io/research.md

 title: Research
 ---
 ###### Research Interests
 I am broadly interested in developing and analyzing machine learning algorithms.
-For example, data completion for structured data and classification methods using binary data.
+Recently, I have been studying data completion for structured data and classification methods using binary data.

 ###### Journal Papers
 * "Hierarchical Classification using Binary Data"